kevinbtw-codes/KITTI-Multi-Object-Detection-Tracking-Detectron2/README.md

 **Process:**
 - Detectron2 is a library by Facebook.
 It contains many pretrained models and other useful features for CV tasks.
 - The pretrained model I have used is the "Cityscapes/mask_rcnn_R_50_FPN", which was trained on the Cityscapes dataset for instance segmentation.
 - The model has so far only been trained on the KITTI MOTS dataset.
-It can be improved with the MOTSChallenge dataset.
+It can be improved with the MOTSChallenge dataset, which has a lot more pedestrian data.

 **Current results:**
 - The model performs very well on cars, and not so well on pedestrians.